How To Gauge Your Ears - The Ultimate Guide To Ear Stretching

 While piercers can give you valuable advice, help you select the products you need, and sell you the equipment you’ll use to stretch your ears, they won’t actually do the stretching for you.
 Ear stretching is something that you do yourself (which makes sense, when you consider what a slow, long process it is).

 You do need to get your ears pierced first, of course.
-But since most piercing shops will perform earlobe piercings on children of all ages, that’s not an obstacle to getting your ears stretched.
+Since most piercing shops will perform earlobe piercings on children of all ages, that’s not an obstacle to getting your ears stretched.

 What Equipment Is Needed to Gauge Ears?